 The Pre-Licensure Program is for students who wish to earn a BSN and take the registered nurse licensure examination, the National Council Licensure Examination (NCLEX-RN).
 Once admitted to the nursing major, students in the Traditional Program must enroll full-time.

 The RN to BSN Program is a program for registered nurses who have either a diploma or an associate degree in nursing.
 The RN to BSN Program has been specifically designed for the working registered nurse student, and is offered on the Wise campus and at the Southwest Virginia Higher Education Center in Abingdon.
 Students may enroll full- or part-time in this program.

-The mission of the nursing program is to prepare graduates with a liberal education, expanded knowledge about nursing and health care, competence in nursing practice, preparation for graduate study, and tools for lifelong learning.
-The program prepares professional nurses able to practice in a caring manner on a regional, national, and global level.
+The mission of the nursing degree program is to prepare graduates with a liberal education, expanded knowledge about nursing and health care, competence in nursing practice, preparation for graduate study, and tools for lifelong learning.
+The nursing degree program prepares you to become a nurse that is able to practice in a caring manner on a regional, national, and global level.

 Of nursing graduates in 2013 passed their licensure exam

 Average students per class